droglenc/NCNRS349/modules/CEX/SizeStructure1_CEX1.md

 ![Electrofishing](../RESOURCES/EFish.jpg)

-\
+&nbsp;

 #### Data
-Data from the sampling collected by the students were stored in `Sheet1` of [`Whittlesey2011.xlsx`](../RESOURCES/Whittlesey2011.xlsx).
+Data from the sampling collected by the students were stored in `Sheet1` of [Whittlesey2011.xlsx](../RESOURCES/Whittlesey2011.xlsx).
 The variables in this data set are defined as follows,

 * `study`: The name of the study.
 * `netID`: A unique label for each day of sampling.